 This is a big time-saver especially if you have to repeat this process regularly.

 You can quickly identify expired VAT numbers in the finished report and reach out to affected customers.

-If a VAT number is officially de-registered for whatever reason but you fail to update your records, then you face a situation whereby you owe VAT to your tax administration that you did not collect from your customer.
+If a VAT number was officially de-registered for whatever reason but you fail to reflect this on your invoices, then you face a situation whereby you owe VAT to your tax administration that you have not collected from your customer.
 This could be picked up with the EC Sales List (ESL) filed quarterly.

-It is therefore in your best interest to keep your records accurate and run such a bulk validation every month, or at least every quarter before filings are due.
-We recommend it to every business with repeat customers.
+It is therefore in your best interest to keep your records accurate and run such a bulk validation regularly, and at least every quarter before filings are due.
+We recommend implementing a re-validation process especially to businesses with repeat customers.